utkarshrahane/RestAPIusingPythonMongodb/README.md

     "collection": "ecom_data"
 }
 ```
 NOTE: Here, the name of my database is "products" and the collection (analogous to table in RDBMS) I am referring to is "ecom_data".
+You will have to refer to your database and it's schema while sending the requests.
 6. Click "Send", this will now fetch all the entries in the mentioned collection.

 ![read_get](https://user-images.githubusercontent.com/65512919/97992864-4ff61b80-1e09-11eb-9578-c5ce6482d54c.JPG)